-In line with the above, the Company is obligated to calculate and report on a quarterly basis (see section on Reporting and Control), under CRD, its credit risk, market risk and operational risk, the result of which, i.e. solvency/capital ratio, needs to be above 8% (Calculated based on the section above) at all times.
+In line with the above, the Company is obligated to calculate and report on a quarterly basis (see section on Reporting and Control), under CRD, its credit risk, market risk and fixed overheads risk, the result of which, i.e. solvency/capital ratio, needs to be above 8% (Calculated based on the section above) at all times.

-At 31st December 2017, the Total Capital ratio of the Company was 43.04% with total risk-weighted assets of EUR 755 thousand.
+As at 31 December 2020, the Total Capital ratio of the Company was 36.34% with total risk-weighted assets of EUR 2,464,784.375.